How to use the Olio app: get free food & household items

 Everything listed by Food Waste Heroes that’s collected from businesses is FSA registered first.
 Free food is usually close to use-by date, but never past it.
 Once it is, FWHs are obligated to unlist it.

 For personal safety when organising a collection, you could use this handy guide to safe sharing.
-The guide includes tips like checking out someone’s profile to see how reliable they are and meeting in a public place.

-What can you list?
+What can you share on Olio?

 You can list any free food that is edible and within its use-by date, whether it’s opened or not.
 As long as it’s okay to be eaten, it’s okay to be shared.
 The point of Olio is to reduce waste, so irrespective of what food looks like, it should be saved (wonky food totally okay!).